PrincetonUniversity/jobstats/docs/contributions.md

-# Developers
+# Contributions

-Contributions are welcome.
+Contributions to the Jobstats platform and its tools are welcome.
 To work with the code, build a Conda environment:

 ```
 $ conda create --name jobstats-dev requests blessed pytest-mock mkdocs-material -c conda-forge